-US states are moving to ban animal testing of cosmetics.
-Seven states now have bans: California, Nevada, Illinois, Virginia, Maryland, Maine & Hawaii.
-Four more states have introduced bills: New Jersey, New York, Oregon & Rhode Island.
+More US states are moving to ban animal testing of cosmetics.
+Nine states now have bans: California, Nevada, Illinois, Virginia, Maryland, Maine, Hawaii, New Jersey, and Louisiana.

 These efforts are supported by industry, largely because they reflect current industry practice.
 In general, the cosmetic industry now avoids all animal testing unless required by a specific regulation.